primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Stochastic:** As a pivotal submodule of the `simulate` crate, `stochastic` is where price paths and other stochastic processes crucial for simulations are defined.
 Currently, we support Gaussian Geometric Brownian Motion (GBM) and Ornstein-Uhlenbeck (OU) price paths.

+* **Utils:** The `utils` module provides various utility functions and error handling for streamlining the development process.
+This includes tools for recasting addresses, converting floats to U256 and vice versa, and unpacking execution results.

-Aside from these two submodules, the `simulate` crate also includes a variety of middleware utilities and tools designed to interface with `revm`.
+Aside from these submodules, the `simulate` crate also includes a variety of middleware utilities and tools designed to interface with `revm`.
 This includes tools for backtesting using historical data.

 ## Crate Features